 Notes to Cosmological Argument

-2. We will not address Aquinas's arguments.
-However, it is important to note that many contemporary treatments completely ignore the Aristotelian metaphysical roots of his arguments the he provides outside of Question Two of the Summa Theologica (e.g., Sobel, Oppy 2006, 98–107).
-Kenny remains an important exception.
+1. We will not address Aquinas’s arguments.
+However, it is important to note that contemporary treatments often ignore the Aristotelian metaphysical roots of his arguments that he provides outside of Question Two of the Summa Theologica (e.g., Sobel 2004; Oppy 2006: 98–107).
+Kenny (1969) remains an important exception.

-4. At times it is unclear whether Swinburne is claiming the virtue of God's simplicity or that of theism.
-Swinburne entitles chapter 3 of Is There a God?, “The Simplicity of God.”
-But a subheading is “The Simplicity of Theism.”
+4. At times it is unclear whether Swinburne is claiming the virtue of God’s simplicity or of the simplicity of theism.
+Swinburne entitles chapter 3 of Is There a God?
+(1996), “The Simplicity of God”.
+But a subheading is “The Simplicity of Theism”.